martinlindhe/feng/TEMPLATE.md

 offset: self.BaseOffset                 # set offset to evaluated struct field

-parse: stop                             # stops parsing. used to signal custom end-of-stream conditions
+parse: stop                             # stops parsing. used to signal the shape of a slice to the parser
+parse: continue                         # continue to next slice. used to signal the shape of a slice to the parser
 ```

 # Endianness